All Episodes

 Slow, breathe slowly.

-So I did all that, and then all of a sudden, still laying down pain, came roaring back worse than ever.
+And then all of a sudden, still laying down, pain came roaring back worse than ever.

-And I was they had to sort of pin me down to keep me from writhing around on the floor.
+And I was, they had to sort of pin me down to keep me from writhing around on the floor.

-and they sprayed some nitroglycerin under my tongue, and uh then took me down the ambulance, the ambulance roaring off, sirens blaring, and it was on the way to the ambulance that uh the hospital at the uh that the nitro or whatever uh worked worked because by the time we got to the hospital, the pain was totally gone and I felt uh hundred percent normal.
+And it was on the way to the ambulance, the hospital that the nitro or whatever worked, worked because by the time we got to the hospital, the pain was totally gone and I felt 100% normal.

 The chest x-ray, blood.

-They wanted to see if my uh enzymes in the heart were elevated, which would indicate a heart attack, had to do that for 18 hours.
+They wanted to see if my enzymes in the heart were elevated, which would indicate a heart attack.

-Doctors came in and out, nurses came in.
+Doctors came in and out.

 I was stunned.